osxmidi/LinVst/README.md

 sudo mount -o loop ~/.wine/drive_c/users/user/Downloads/isoname.iso /mnt/diskiso

+For the Forms.iso and Reaktor Blocks iso and others, they need to be mounted using

+sudo mount -t udf Reaktor_Blocks.iso -o uid=500,gid=500,unhide /mnt

 The winbind and libntlm0 and gnutls packages might need to be installed for net access.

 Guitar Rig 5 (same dll overrides as Kontakt)